 Alexander and the Terrible, Horrible, No Good, Very Bad Day by Judith Viorst and Ray Cruz — Alexander has a very bad (but sweetly funny) day.

-Ivy + Bean by Annie Barrows — unlikely friends become BFFs in this humorous first book of a series.
+Ivy + Bean by Annie Barrows — unlikely friends become BFFs in this humorous first book of the series.

 Stuart Little by E.B.
 White — the story of a mouse raised by humans who goes on the adventure of a lifetime to rescue a friend.

 Harry Potter and the Sorcerer’s Stone by J.K.
-Rowling — Harry is an orphan living in a closet of his cruel aunt and uncle’s house when he receives the news that he is really a wizard and he has been summoned to an infamous wizarding school.
+Rowling — Harry is an orphan living in a closet of his cruel aunt and uncle’s house when he receives the news that he is really a wizard and is being summoned to an infamous wizarding school.

-Anne of Green Gables by L. M. Montgomery — an eleven-year-old orphan is mistakenly sent to live with relatives on a farm and makes a giant impression on the residents of the community.
+Anne of Green Gables by L. M. Montgomery — an eleven-year-old orphan is mistakenly sent to live with relatives on a farm and makes a giant impression on the community’s residents.